jialei0701/ANN/段会康21821265/readme.md

 ### title:
 Text-Independent Speaker Verification Based on Triplet Convolutional Neural Network Embeddings

+选自：IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2018

 ### abstract:
 The effectiveness of introducing deep neural networks into conventional speaker recognition pipelines has been broadly shown to benefit system performance.
 A novel text-independent speaker verification(SV) framework based on the triplet loss and a very deepconvolutional